Mohammad-Shameem/task1-client/README.md

 # Project Summery

 - This project is user data showing project.
+- All user data showed in Card.
-- User data collected from json placeholder.
+- User data collected from json placeholder and stored in MongoDb.
 - This data stored in MongoDB and Node.js used as backend technology.
-  -The project is hosted in Firebase.
+- The project is hosted in Firebase.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).